speedyburnzales/LibreELEC.tv-addon-brutefir/README.md

 This project builds [BruteFIR with PulseAudio support](https://github.com/chipfunk/brutefir) as addon for LibreELEC.tv based distributions.

+As the patches to BruteFIR are IMHO not yet ready for inclusion in some official BruteFIR release, the orignal sources from [Anders Torger's homepage for BruteFIR](http://www.ludd.ltu.se/~torger/brutefir.html) could NOT be used.
+The sources are hosted in the [integration-repository](https://github.com/chipfunk/brutefir) instead.

-It supports the following IO modules
+The packaged BruteFIR supports the following i/o- or logic-modules
-- `alsa` for traditional ALSA support

 - `pulse` for connecting to a PulseAudio-server
+- `alsa` for ALSA support
-- `file` for file-support
+- `file`

-As the patches to BruteFIR are not yet ready for inclusion in the official BruteFIR release, but for general hobby-/amateur-usage, i do NOT use the orignal sources from [Anders Torger's homepage for BruteFIR](http://www.ludd.ltu.se/~torger/brutefir.html) but my own integration-repository.

-## Installation

-As there is no addon-repository available the addon and its requirements have to be installed via ZIP-file.

-Copy resulting zip-file to libreelec-host or some other (USB-)storage-device.

-Install addon using the menu `Install from ZIP-file`.
+- `cli`
+- `eq`

 ### Prerequisites